- What does the Community Center look like since you’ve reopened?

 - Will I need to make a reservation?

 No. We listened to member feedback and beginning Monday, Sept.
 28 you will no longer need to make a reservation in Mindbody to use the fitness center.
 We will still enforce a capacity limit of no more than 20 people in the fitness center at one time.
-Starting Monday, our live fitness center capacity will be available on our homepage if you would like to check before coming in.
+Starting Sept.
+28, our live fitness center capacity will be available on our website if you would like to check before coming in.
 Please note that the fitness center will close from 12:00-12:30, Monday-Friday for sanitizing.
 12:30-1:30pm, Monday – Friday is recommended for seniors or compromised members, but reservations will not be required.
 Mindbody reservations will still be required for all group ex classes.

 - Do I have to be a member or program participant to be in the Community Center?

 When we reopen, only active members and registered program participants will be allowed to use the Center.
 Guest passes will not be issued.
 Children under 14 will not be permitted in the fitness center.